-I believe that a level of financial literacy is necessary in today’s uncertain financial environment.
-Learning the ABCs of personal finance, the benchmarks by which financial literacy is measured, can go a long way in helping majority of millennials avoid financial missteps while making important financial decisions such as taking on student loans and making retirement plans.
-While financial knowledge may not guarantee success in life, ignorance about money management, budgeting and other financial concepts often carries a high price.
+I believe that the level of financial literacy is necessary for today’s uncertain financial environment.
+Learning the ABCs of personal finance, the benchmarks by which financial literacy is measured, can go a long way in helping the majority of millennials avoid financial missteps while making important financial decisions such as taking on student loans and making retirement plans.
+While financial knowledge may not guarantee success in life, ignorance about money management, budgeting, and other financial concepts often carries a high price.

 Students Loans and Personal Finance courses in School

 The default rate on student loans in the country is staggering.
 This is a good example of what happens when young people with little to no financial knowledge make high-impact financial decisions.
 Most college students take on student loans without having a payment plan.
 They only become aware of their inability to pay when they are neck deep in interests and penalties.
 It makes little sense that the education that these loans are supposed to pay for does not include a course on how to manage such debt.

 Getting a student loan is just one of the important financial decisions your children will have to make in their lives.
 Others include saving for retirement, making investments, taking mortgages, buying property and managing family finances all which become increasingly impossible when they are saddled with student debt and other bad debts throughout their life.

 Teaching young people to manage money early enough can help them avoid such pitfalls.
 I’m positive that if educators impacted their students with proper financial education, all the way from elementary school to high school, they would be able to make sound financial decisions starting with a choice of college funding.

 It is of concern however, that financial courses in school do not necessarily enable students to make the sound financial decisions that society currently demands.
 This is because they basically teach about the various financial products but fail to give students the context to evaluate them.
 For example, learning about various insurance products does not help a student determine which the most suitable choice is.
 This requires practice in the real world.